cjcollins-com-au/additivesharing/README.md

 * random_max - the maximum integer value to use for generating random values.
 Smaller values are more readable on screen.

-## Disclaimer
+## Notes

-This is based on process/formula provided as part of postgrad study; the end result is not hidden (in fact this is the desirable outcome) however this means that the other parties orginal value can easily be inferred when there are only 2 parties.
-This may be intended to scale up to a greater number of shares (a 2 party computation with Alice and Bob alone is perhaps naive) without parties being able to make that inference, but my maths skill isn't up to getting that to happen.
+In this scenario with 2 parties, the original value from the other party can be inferred (although not directly exchanged) as the end result is known (...this is in fact the desired outcome) and each party knows their own value.
+This won't happen with a 3 party setup but the 2 party setup here is a bit more understandable.